RS Components Launches Giveaway for State-of-the-Art Fluke Tools

 Best-selling Fluke products available on the RS website include the Fluke 289 True-RMS Data Logging Multimeter and the Fluke 289 FlukeView® Forms Combo Kit, both of which exhibit expanded memory for unattended monitoring of signals over time.
 Both products also come equipped with TrendCapture, which allows users to graphically display logged data sessions fast to detect anomalies.
 FlukeView® allows users to store up to 15,000 recorded events, which they can then analyze and convert into professional documents.

-A range of Fluke products such as multimeters and accessories, as well as infrared thermometers are stocked locally for fast delivery within Southeast Asia.
+A range of Fluke products such as multimetres and accessories, as well as infrared thermometers are stocked locally for fast delivery within Southeast Asia.

 "This giveaway and the wide range of Fluke products available in local stock allows us to provide timely and reliable delivery within the Southeast Asia region and support more engineers, electricians, technicians and contractors working to keep businesses running smoothly.
 Fluke's state-of-the-art technology enables more customers to operate sustainably and efficiently, minimizing their energy consumption," said Sean Fredericks, President, Asia Pacific at RS Components.